 The 9 News report said the changes would “meet ADF’s commitment to providing an inclusive working environment.”
 But critics point out that ADF has only less than 100 Muslims in it.
-There are 60,000 full timers and reserves serving in the ADF.
+60,000 full-timers and reserves are serving in the ADF.
 Flaying the decision, Senator Cory Bernardi said the military has been “captured by minority interests and suspended the application of common sense.”

 There is also anguish that unregulated Halal certifiers will start getting millions of taxpayer dollars.
-The Halal certifiers are already facing a Federal government enquiry.
+The Halal certifiers are already facing a Federal government inquiry.